boocockp/leaguetable/design/Ideas.md

 - Define functions like unique and groupBy so they return same object if a new value doesn't change them, so don't need to recalculate downstream if memoized
 - When an input arrives, defer recalculation so if many sent at once, deal with them all in one go
+- If a filter knew an incoming array could only have things added to the end, would just need to check those - and inputs are like that

 Questions
 ---------
 - Should functional model objects own their input sequences, or just be given refs to them?
   - Prob just a ref, as may have different impls and may want diff models against same inputs